 The retelling of France's iconic but ill-fated queen, Marie Antoinette.
-From her betrothal and marriage to Louis XVI at 15 to her reign as queen at 19 and to the end of her reign as queen and ultimately the fall of Versailles.
+From her betrothal and marriage to Louis XVI at 15 to her reign as queen at 19 and to the end of her reign as queen, and ultimately the fall of Versailles.

-A veteran high school teacher befriends a younger art teacher, who is having an affair with one of her 15-year-old students.
-However, her intentions with this new "friend" also go well beyond platonic friendship.
+A veteran high school teacher befriends a younger art teacher, who is having an affair with one of her fifteen-year-old students.
+However, her intentions with this new "friend" also go well beyond a platonic friendship.

 This film details the ascension to the throne and the early reign of Queen Elizabeth the First, as played by Cate Blanchett.
 The main focus is the endless attempts by her council to marry her off, the Catholic hatred of her and her romance with Lord Robert Dudley.Written by

 52 of 64 people found this review helpful.